 - Geological Survey of Michigan Lower Peninsula 1896-1900, State of Michigan

 - A Biological Survey of the Sand Dune Region on the South Shore of Saginaw Bay Michigan, 1910-1911, State of Michigan

 Similar Stories to Quarry Operations at Rush Lake

 - Coal Mining Operations of Sebewaing – Discovery of surface and shallow coal veins was a result of grist mill construction in 1835 west of Jackson Michigan.
 State geologist Douglas Houghton confirmed the existence of coal deposits in 1837.

 - Grindstone City, the Thumbs First Industry – In the late 1800’s Grindstone City, was one of the first flourishing industry towns and produced the largest and finest grindstones in the world.

 - Sebewaing Cider and Jelly Factory was a Treat – The 1880s was a decade of huge change in Michigan’s Upper Thumb.
-The lumbering era was dwindling and family farms were getting firmly established after the great fires of 1871 and 1881.
-The agricultural era was beginning and the Thumb region would soon excel in bean and sugar beet production.
+The lumbering era was dwindling, and family farms were getting firmly established after the great fires of 1871 and 1881.
+The agricultural era began, and the Thumb region would soon excel in bean and sugar beet production.

 - Android App for Thumbwind – Thumbwind has an Android App for those who want to keep up to date on activities and news of the Upper Thumb anytime, anywhere.